 - B. In any action in which there are minor unmarried children in awarding or modifying the custody of the child or in appointing a general guardian for the child, the court shall be guided by the provisions of Section 112.5 of this title and shall consider what appears to be in the best interests of the child. - C. 1.
-When it is in the best interests of a minor unmarried child, the court shall: - a. assure children of frequent and continuing contact with both parents after the parents have separated or dissolved their marriage, and
+When it is in the best interests of a minor unmarried child, the court shall:

+a. assure children of frequent and continuing contact with both parents after the parents have separated or dissolved their marriage, and

 - b. encourage parents to share the rights and responsibilities of child rearing in order to effect this policy. - 2.
 There shall be neither a legal preference nor a presumption for or against joint legal custody, joint physical custody, or sole custody. - 3.
 When in the best interests of the child, custody shall be awarded in a way which assures the frequent and continuing contact of the child with both parents.
 When awarding custody to either parent, the court: - a. shall consider, among other facts, which parent is more likely to allow the child or children frequent and continuing contact with the noncustodial parent, and - b. shall not prefer a parent as a custodian of the child because of the gender of that parent. - 4.
-In any action, there shall be neither a legal preference or a presumption for or against private or public school or homeschooling in awarding the custody of a child, or in appointing a general guardian for the child. - 5.
-Notwithstanding any custody determination made pursuant to the Oklahoma Children's Code, when a custodial parent of a child is required to be separated from a child due to military service, a the court shall not enter a final order modifying an existing custody order until such time as the custodial parent has completed the term of duty requiring separation.
+In any action, there shall be neither a legal preference or a presumption for or against private or public school or homeschooling in awarding the custody of a child, or in appointing a general guardian for the child.

+5. Notwithstanding any custody determination made pursuant to the Oklahoma Children's Code, when a custodial parent of a child is required to be separated from a child due to military service, a the court shall not enter a final order modifying an existing custody order until such time as the custodial parent has completed the term of duty requiring separation.
 For purposes of this paragraph:

-- in the case of a parent who is a member of the Army,

-Navy, Air Force, Marine Corps or Coast Guard, the term

-"military service" means a combat deployment,

-contingency operation, or natural disaster requiring

-the use of orders that do not permit any family member

-to accompany the member, and - b. in the case of a parent who is a member of the service under a call to active service authorized by the President of the United States or the Secretary of consecutive days under 32 U.S.C.
-502(f) for purposes of responding to a national emergency declared by the
+- a. in the case of a parent who is a member of the Army, Navy, Air Force, Marine Corps or Coast Guard, the term "military service" means a combat deployment, contingency operation, or natural disaster requiring the use of orders that do not permit any family member to accompany the member, and - b. in the case of a parent who is a member of the National Guard, the term "military service" means service under a call to active service authorized by the President of the United States or the Secretary of Defense for a period of more than thirty (30) consecutive days under 32 U.S.C.
+502(f) for purposes of responding to a national emergency declared by the President and supported by federal funds.
+"Military service" shall include any period during which a member is absent from duty on account of sickness, wounds, leave or other lawful cause, and